 Intense sadness and depression are short and long-term side effects of continued heroin use.
 This in itself, causes the user to feel like they need to keep using to mask the negative feelings they have without the drug.

-While you might assume an opioid or heroin addict takes pleasure in using, most people who develop opioid dependence cannot recall the last time their drug use was enjoyable.
-After a certain point, substance abuse and dependence become hard work and the addictive cycle becomes its own for of torture (hazeldonbettyford.org).
+Despite common assumptions, most people experiencing opioid or heroin addiction can’t recall the last time their drug use was enjoyable.
+After a certain point, substance abuse and dependence become hard work, and the addictive cycle becomes its own form of torture.

 Naloxone is a medicine that temporarily reverses the effects of opioid overdose, allowing a person to breathe and buying time for medical help to arrive.
 Naloxone is completely legal, safe, and easy to use.